crowdcode-de/MoveToMaven/README.md

 to implement your own plugin to make the move but you get some foundation functionalities with this framework.

 Some tricks:
-* If you want to generate Maven pom.xml use the Maven model like this: http://goo.gl/n2CuG
+* If you want to read and write Maven pom.xml file use the Maven model like this: http://goo.gl/n2CuG

 Our current build status at BuildHive CloudBees: [![Build Status](https://buildhive.cloudbees.com/job/crowdcode-de/job/MoveToMaven/badge/icon)](https://buildhive.cloudbees.com/job/crowdcode-de/job/MoveToMaven/)